-“A lot of people who are being gaslighted go into a state into making excuses for their abuser’s behaviour.
-There are different stages, the first one being denial – it’s not happening, it’s not happening to me, they’re not nasty all the time, they’re actually really nice sometimes.
+“A lot of people who are experiencing gaslighting go into a state into making excuses for their abuser’s behaviour.
+There are different stages, the first one being denial.
+It’s not happening, it’s not happening to me, they’re not nasty all the time, they’re actually really nice sometimes.
 But that’s how an abuser covers up the abuse.
-They’re 80% abuse is covered up by a 20% niceness – otherwise it would become very apparent what they were doing.”
+They’re 80% abuse is covered up by a 20% niceness - otherwise it would become very apparent what they were doing.”

-While gaslighting can happen to anyone – from family members to friends and even employees of the perpetrator – it does tend to occur in romantic relationships.
+Gaslighting can happen to anyone - from family members to friends and even employees of the perpetrator.
+But it does tend to occur most often in romantic relationships.

 Gaslighting in relationships